nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/AI.md

 ### Configuration Best Practices

-If you wish to enable the AI integration for multiple repositories, it's advisable to include the core configuration in your `~/.gitconfig`.
+- If you wish to enable the AI integration for multiple repositories, it's advisable to include a common, core configuration in your user `~/.gitconfig`.

+- However, you may find it better to leave the [ai-commit-message] configurations in your local repository .git/config files, as this will allow you to fine tune prompts and other settings specific to each repository.

-As more elaborate configurations may consist of multiple sections and values, it is good practice to place this core configuration into a dedicated file, like `~/.gitai`, and include this file from your `~/.gitconfig`:
+- As more elaborate configurations may consist of multiple sections and values, it is good practice to place this core configuration into a dedicated file, like `~/.gitai`, and include this file from your `~/.gitconfig`:

 ```
 [include]
     path = ~/.gitai
 ```

-Custom _prompt_ files should also be located in your Git HOME directory, so you may ultimately end up with a file structure like:
+Custom _prompt_ files should also be located in your Git HOME directory, for example, your Git home directory may contain:

 ```
 .gitconfig        # includes .gitai